-Five albums reviewed this month: the debut album from Crystal Castles, Soma Coma Volume 2, The Black Ghosts Mixtape, I Need You To Hold On While The Sky Is Falling by Kelley Polar and third album Growl by Radioactive Man.
+Five albums reviewed this month: the debut album from Crystal Castles, Soma Coma Volume 2, The Black Ghosts Mixtape, I Need You To Hold On While The

 Crystal Castles - Crystal Castles

 In the last month the debut album from Crystal Castles has zoomed to the top of my most-listened-to list on Last FM.
 Enough said?
 Well... if you need anymore convincing let's just say Canadian duo Ethan Kath and Alice Glass have produced a strong contender for album of the year.

 Across the sixteen tracks the pace and style vary consistently; boredom or indifference never get a look-in.
 Cleverly mixing electronic J-Pop with coarser, punk-flavoured tunes, this eponymous album might be difficult to get into at first due to the few slightly-screechy tracks like Alice Practice or Xxzxcuzx Me but in a wider context these tracks add essential balance, perfectly sandwiched between poppier ditties like Vanished and Courtship Dating.